Auto Insurance Cost Guide

-- What level and type of coverage do you want/need for your vehicle?
+- What level and type of product do you want/need for your vehicle?

 2. Go online and get a quote!

-Simply fill out a quote form and get your auto insurance quote.
-The more information you provide to the insurance company, the more accurate the quote will be.
+- Simply fill out a quote form and get your quote.
+The more information you provide to the company, the more accurate the quote will be.

-Currently the top 3 auto insurance companies are State Farm, Geico, and Progressive.
+- Currently the top 3 auto insurance providers are State Farm, Geico, and Progressive.
 But remember, just because they are the “top” companies, doesn’t mean they are right for you.
 Do some more exploring and do your homework before you choose.

-3. Another thing to note is that, after the underwriting process, your final premium might be different from the initial quote.
-Underwriting is when the insurance company takes into account all the risk factors and makes a final decision on the contract.
+3. Another thing to note is that your final premium might be different from the initial quote after the underwriting process is finalized.
+Underwriting is when the company takes into account all the risk factors and makes a final decision on the contract.